20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

 Height: 20 ft

-Monstera deliciosa is a ideal as a stand alone plant for occupying large empty spaces.
+Monstera deliciosa is a perfect, bold statement plant for a large living room where it will create a great first impression.
 To produce an upright plant, provide a moss stick to support it and also push the aerial roots into the soil.

-Split Leaf Philodendron thrives in bright to medium, indirect light away from direct sunlight, warm and humid conditions and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing period.
-Learn more on how to grow and care for Monstera deliciosa.
+Monstera deliciosa prospers in bright to medium indirect light, warm and humid conditions and moderately moist, fertile, well-drained potting soil coupled with monthly feeding during the growing period.
+Learn more on how to grow and care for Swiss Cheese Plant.

 Rubber Plant, Ficus elastica